 Do not be afraid of sudden terror, nor of trouble from the wicked when it comes; for the LORD will be your confidence, and will keep your foot from being caught (Proverbs 3:25–26).

-*Higher Things has a devotion for the First Sunday in Advent from Matthew 21:1-9; click here to read it!
+*Higher Things has a devotion for the Transfiguration of Our Lord, from Matthew 17:1-9; click here to read it!

 *Higher Things® is pleased to provide free daily devotions, called “Reflections” for youth and their families.
 These Reflections are centered in the Gospel of Jesus Christ and are based upon each day’s texts from the weekly readings in the one-year lectionary and from Luther’s Small Catechism.
-They are offering Daily Reflections for Advent (November 29th - December 23rd).
-Reflections are available as a printable booklet and in a variety of formats.
+They are offering Daily Reflections for Transfiguration through Pre-Lent (Jan.
+24 - Feb.
+16).
+They are available as a printable booklet and in a variety of formats.
 Click here to access this!
 You may also click here to take you directly to the scrolling online PDF format.

-*Concordia Publishing House (CPH) has a nice blog titled, "Four Bible Verses on the Gift of Forgiveness;" click here if you'd like to read it.
+*Concordia Publishing House (CPH) has a blog worth reading that's titled, "The Christian Vocation within the Culture;" click here to read it!

 Sundays at 9:30 a.m.

 A FAMILY OF FAITH UNITED TO GROW, SERVE, AND SHARE THE LOVE OF GOD'S SON JESUS CHRIST.

 Since 1878 St. John Ev.
 Lutheran Church of rural Palmer has been a community of faith that was, is, and always will be firmly built on the foundation of God's Son Jesus Christ.
 This church is a member of Circuit 7, Kansas District of the Lutheran Church Missouri Synod.